Support synergistic food-security related programming opportunities at the grassroots level.

 Total USAID Funding:

 This program also builds community capacity at the grass-roots level to strategically respond to food security vulnerabilities such as food shortages and price increases.
-USAID/West Africa is providing resources for ten countries over a four year period.
+USAID will provide resources for ten countries till July 2017.
 The three key objectives of the program are the following:

 • Increase availability of healthy foods, especially for women and children.